coding-glith/leetcode/tree/binary_tree_depth_order_traversal.md

 > Note: Recursive solution is trivial, could you do it iteratively?

+This iterative solution is based on a stack.
+The key is the order to push values into the stack and how to play with next node.

 ```Python
 # Definition for a binary tree node.
 # class TreeNode(object):